 Also check out our guide about the best areas to stay in Hamburg.

-If you're looking for a cheap hotel in Hamburg, then book Fritz im Pyjama Hotel.
+If you're looking for a cheap hotel in Hamburg, then book CAB20.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.
+Also check out our list of the best cheap hotels in Hamburg.

 You like some luxury but don't like the famous chain hotels.
 If you're looking for the best boutique hotel in Hamburg, you should check out Hotel Wedina.
 It's a very cool hotel that has been highly recommended by travelers and experts.